 - Visit Machu Picchu with a private guide

-- Private tour with professional Andean Discovery guide(s)
+- Private tour with professional Andean Discovery guides

-- All activities, transfers, and entrance fees as per itinerary
+- All activities per itinerary

 - Flight over the Nazca Lines